-- Upload a Local File to select a file from your local computer.
+- 7. Click either: - Upload a Local File to select a file from your local computer.
 Then click Choose File, navigate to select the file, and click Select. - Select a resource from the Repository to select an existing schema.
 Then click Browse, navigate to select the file, and click Select. - 8.
 Click Next.